rahul20805/rahul20805/README.md

-## hey, i'm rahul 👋
+## hey, i'm Rahul  👋

 i'm a developer from india who's obsessed with the intersection of **AI** and **finance**. i spend most of my time building things that either trade smarter or help people navigate their careers using AI.

-right now, i'm deep into quantitative development — building order matching engines, exploring reinforcement learning for trading strategies, and working with LLMs to automate things that shouldn't take humans hours to do.
+right now, i'm deep into quantitative development -building order matching engines, exploring reinforcement learning for trading strategies, and working with LLMs to automate things that shouldn't take humans hours to do.

 ```
    what gets me out of bed: